standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 * `Grammar` is the version supported for the mapping grammar
 * `Namespace` is the name of the namespace for your logical model (same as used before)
-* `Target` is the HL7 FHIR release version targeted for mapping element*s in your logical model, one of the following values: `FHIR_DSTU2`, `FHIR_STU_3`, or `FHIR_R4`.
+* `Target` is the FHIR release version targeted for mapping element*s in your logical model, one of the following values: `FHIR_DSTU2`, `FHIR_STU_3`, or `FHIR_R4`.
 Our maps will be to `FHIR_R4`.
 Specifying the target also configures the CIMPL tool chain to generate R4 **StructureDefinition**s.

 While mapping, we ask the following questions:

-* Is there an HL7 FHIR resource that is a good fit for our logical model entities?
+* Is there a FHIR resource that is a good fit for our logical model entities?
-* If yes, is there an equivalent HL7 FHIR attribute or extension for each of the `Properties` in our logical model?
+* If yes, is there an equivalent FHIR attribute or extension for each of the `Properties` in our logical model?
-* If there is an equivalent HL7 FHIR attribute, do the data types, cardinality constraints, and terminology bindings align?
+* If there is an equivalent FHIR attribute, do the data types, cardinality constraints, and terminology bindings align?

 For simplicity, we created the example such that the answer is yes to all questions.
 The `MyPatient` entity maps to the [**Patient**](https://www.hl7.org/fhir/patient.html) resource, and `ObstructiveSleepApneaDisorder` maps to the [**Condition**](https://www.hl7.org/fhir/condition.html) resource.
 Because we have specified our target map to be `FHIR_R4`, our maps target the R4 version.